Factorization Regret mediates compositional generalization in latent space: Results

 \subsubsection{Interaction Information underlies network capability at inference time}

 To ensure the Echo State network has a rich teaching signal to learn from, we train with the optimal belief as the target (see \autoref{meth:exp1} for details), and to ensure performance does not reflect memory limitations, the network outputs belief \textit{updates} $\Delta B_{t} \in \mathbb{R}^{C\times R}$ which we accumulate over time (\autoref{fig:NB_comparison}a).
 In \autoref{fig:NB_comparison}b we observe that the performance of the Fully Trained network is explained by Joint Bayes, meanwhile, as predicted, the Echo State network reaches exactly the accuracy of Naive Bayes (\autoref{fig:NB_comparison}c).
-Crucially, the Echo State network performs optimally in the single latent-state case ($C=1$), where joint inference is equivalent to independent inference.
+Crucially, the Echo State network performs optimally in the case of a single latent variable ($C=1$), where joint inference is equivalent to independent inference.
 This indicates the sub-optimality at $C=2$ is not due to basic memory limitations, but a specific inability to approximate joint inference.
 Moreover, the relative accuracy between the Fully Trained and Echo State networks mirrors the exact ratio seen between Joint and Naive Bayes (\autoref{fig:NB_comparison}d).
 These results suggest that task-aligned dynamics \citep{Schuessler2023AlignedAO} are particularly necessary when latent variables interact.
+A comparison with $C=3$ can be seen in supplementary \autoref{fig:more_ctx}a.